filisko/grav-plugin-downloads-counter/README.md

 To install this plugin, just download the zip version of this repository and unzip it under `/grav/user/plugins`.
 Then, rename the folder to `downloads-counter`.

+## Configuration

-The only thing that you have to do to make it work, is enable it.
+The only thing that you have to do is enable it!

 ## Usage